 As of January 2018, there were 763 unsheltered people counted in Olympia and shelters were full beyond capacity.

-I’ve come to know many people who are homeless and living in Olympia, Washington.
-Many of the encounters occur just by crossing paths, ultimately leading to shared human experiences.
-These are the experiences where I had my camera with me.
+I’ve come to know many people who are homeless and living in Olympia, Washington through street photography.
+Many of the encounters occur just by crossing paths, occasionally leading to shared human experiences.
+These are the are some of the people I’ve met.

 March 26, 2016: Jason sweeping litter out of an alleyway on Washington and Capitol.
 This is where our paths first converged.
 When he saw me, and a camera in my hands, he hollered “Hey, take my picture” So I did.